dscho/pagefind-xkcd-demo/content/comics/2023-9-29-factorial-numbers.md

   So what do we do when we get to base 10?
 Do we use A, B, C, etc?
 No: Numbers larger than about 3.6 million are simply illegal.
 img: https://imgs.xkcd.com/comics/factorial_numbers_2x.png
 ---
-{{incomplete transcript|Do NOT delete this tag too soon. - Still needs a lot of deconstruction/reconstruction work on the [Poster:] to make it properly Transcripted (no tables, ideally!), but have improved the surrounding markup/descriptions}}

 [Cueball is standing in front of a large poster.
 There are two uniformed officers (a Ponytail and a further Cueball, wearing badged hats) approaching Cueball.]

 [Poster:]